kognise/obsidian-aviation/FAR/Volume 1/C Aircraft/0033 Airworthiness standards  aircraft engines.md

 \(iii\) During the simulated supersonic runs the fuel temperature and induction air temperature may not be less than the limiting temperature.

-\(iv\) The endurance test must be conducted with the fuel burning thrust augmentor installed, with the primary and secondary exhaust nozzles installed, and with the variable area exhaust nozzles operated during each run according to the methods specified in complying with §33.5(b).
+\(iv\) The endurance test must be conducted with the fuel burning thrust augmentor installed, with the primary and secondary exhaust nozzles installed, and with the variable area exhaust nozzles operated during each run according to the methods specified in complying with [[Volume 1/C Aircraft/0033 Airworthiness standards  aircraft engines.md#§33.5   Instruction manual for installing and operating the engine.|§33.5]](b).

 \(v\) During the runs at thrust settings for maximum continuous thrust and percentages thereof, the engine must be operated with the inlet air distortion at the limit for those thrust settings.